If You Love Me, Let Me Know

-If You Love Me, Let Me Know is the third North American album by singer Olivia Newton-John, released on 28 May 1974.
+If You Love Me, Let Me Know is the fourth studio album by singer Olivia Newton-John, released on 28 May 1974 in North America only.
 Other than the title track, 3 songs were from her previous two international albums, Olivia (1972), Music Makes My Day (1973) and 6 were released just 1 month later on her international album, Long Live Love (1974).
-It was her first album to top the Billboard 200.
+It was her first album to top the Billboard Pop album chart as well as her first million selling LP in America.
+This album received very positive reviews from music critics at the time of its release its widely considered one of Olivia's best early albums.

 Two hit singles were released from the album, the title song and "I Honestly Love You", the latter of which became Newton-John's first number-one US single, and her signature song as well.
 Furthermore, the song earned Olivia her second and third Grammy Awards on March 1, 1975, at the 17th Annual Grammy Awards.

 Background

 Six of the tracks on the album are from her European and Australian release, Long Live Love, two are tracks from Olivia and one from Music Makes My Day.
-The title song has the distinction of not having been released on any of Olivia's international studio albums, although it did show up on her first international hits collection, "First Impressions", and was slapped onto the end of her next studio album, "Have You Never Been Mellow", when that was released in Australia in early 1975.
+The title song has the distinction of not having been released on any of Olivia's international studio albums, although it did show up on her first international hits collection, First Impressions, and was added onto the end of her next studio album, Have You Never Been Mellow, when that was released in Australia in early 1975.